ga-wdi-boston/ruby-vs-js-objects-inheritance/README.md

 -   Diagram the Ruby method lookup chain, and compare it to the JavaScript prototype lookup chain.
--   Compare Ruby inheritance with Ruby composition.
--   Give two reasons why inheritance and composition are desirable.
 -   Write a class which inherits from another class.
--   Describe why composition is preferred to inheritance.

 ## Preparation